Bruce Lee: A Warrior's Journey

-Bruce Lee: A Warrior's Journey (李小龍：死亡遊戲之旅) is a 2000 documentary on the martial artist Bruce Lee and Jeet Kune Do.
+Bruce Lee: A Warrior's Journey (李小龍：死亡遊戲之旅) is a 2000 documentary film about the martial artist Bruce Lee and Jeet Kune Do.
 The documentary includes never-before-seen behind-the-scenes footage of Bruce Lee's life, as well as parts of the original footage of his incomplete film Game of Death, which had been left out of the film.

 Plot

-The film has five parts, the first three of which present an overview of Bruce Lee's life, including interviews of his widow, Linda Lee Cadwell, Lee's best student Taky Kimura, Hapkido Grandmaster Ji Han Jae and Kareem Abdul-Jabbar, who co-stars in "Game of Death".
+The film has five parts, the first three of which present an overview of Bruce Lee's life, including interviews of his widow, Linda Lee Cadwell, Lee's best student Taky Kimura, Hapkido Grandmaster Ji Han-jae and Kareem Abdul-Jabbar, who co-stars in "Game of Death".
 The last two parts include 23 minutes of the original footage of "Game of Death".